Emilia Clarke: Early life

+Clarke was born on 23 October 1986 in London.
+She grew up in Oxfordshire.
+Her father, Peter Roderick "Rick" Clarke, was a theatre sound engineer from Wolverhampton.
+Her mother, Jennifer Susan "Jenny" Dodd Clarke, MBE, was a businesswoman and is the vice-president for marketing at a global management consultancy firm as of 2020 and the director of The Anima Foundation, a charity aimed at helping young people in Ghana.
+She has an older brother, Bennett, who works in the entertainment industry and was part of the camera department for Game of Thrones.

 Clarke became interested in acting at age three after seeing a production of the musical Show Boat.
 When she was ten, her father took her to a West End audition for The Goodbye Girl, a musical by Neil Simon.

-Clarke was educated at Rye St Antony School in Headington and St Edward's School, Oxford, which she left in 2005.
+Clarke was privately educated at both Rye St Antony School in Headington and St Edward's School, Oxford, which she left in 2005.
 In a 2016 interview with Time Out, she stated "I went to posh boarding schools, but I wasn't the posh girl at the posh boarding schools."
 She also stated that most of the people at her boarding school in Oxford were from Conservative backgrounds, which meant she and some of her friends often felt like outsiders.

 After graduation, Clarke unsuccessfully applied to the Royal Academy of Dramatic Art, the London Academy of Music and Dramatic Art, and the Guildhall School of Music and Drama.
 She worked and travelled before enrolling at Drama Centre London, where she graduated in 2009.

 Career

 2000–2010: Beginnings

 Clarke started to act in stage productions while attending school.
 She appeared in student productions of Twelfth Night and West Side Story while attending St Edward's School.
 After taking a sabbatical year, she was accepted into Drama Centre London.
-Clarke also appeared the 2009 production of Sense, co-produced by theatre company Company of Angels and Drama Centre London.
+Clarke also appeared in the 2009 production of Sense, co-produced by theatre company Company of Angels and Drama Centre London.

 One of her first film roles was in Drop the Dog, a University of London student short film.
 She graduated from drama school in 2009.
 She worked at various non-acting jobs after graduating while auditioning for roles.
 She starred in two commercials for the charity Samaritans, portraying a domestic abuse victim.
 Her first credited television role was a bit part in a 2009 episode of the British soap opera Doctors.
 Clarke was cast in her first professional film role, playing Savannah in the 2010 television film Triassic Attack.
 The film was released in November 2010 on the Syfy channel in the United States where it received negative reviews.
 Despite the film's reviews, she was named a "UK Star of Tomorrow" by the film magazine Screen International.